Tarbetu/Lycian/README.md

 Yet our languages haven't caught up.
 We still:
 - Write sequential code, manually managing parallelism
 - Mix computational logic with infrastructure concerns
-- Choose between abstraction (Haskell) or control (C), sacrificing one for the other
+- Choose between abstraction (Haskell) or control (C), sacrificing one for the other.
+(Lycian is not a typical systems languages, but aims to be systems language for an abstract machine)

 ### Lycian's Approach